tarasKoksharov/DYAlertController/README.md

 * Add an icon image to the title view right above the title
 * Add an icon image to an action
-* If you add an ok button (which is optional), clicking on an action will not dismiss the alert or action sheet but will toggle a checkmark instead.
-You can also set the controller to multiple selection.
-If you don’t add an ok button action, the alert or action sheet will be dismissed when tapping an action
+* If you add an ok button (which is optional for checkmarks .none and .single), tapping on an action will not dismiss the alert or action sheet but will toggle a checkmark instead.
+You can also set the controller to multiple checkmarks.
+* While multiple checkmarks are not possible without an OK button action, the single checkmarks option supports this (latest version only!).
 * change the ok button style (normal, destructive, disabled) in your action item handlers
-* Add several text fields
+* Add one or several text fields
 * Choose from two background effect view styles, blur and dim
 * Set a custom width for the alert or action sheet (its height will be set automatically depending on the content view’s subviews)
 * Customise colours, fonts, corner radius etc.